Warren Buffett: Expensing of stock options

-Technology
+High technology

-In May 2012, Buffett said he had avoided buying stock in new social media companies such as Facebook and Google because it is hard to estimate future value.
-He also stated that initial public offering (IPO) of stock are almost always bad investments.
-Investors should be looking to companies that will have good value in ten years.
+In May 2012, Buffett said he had avoided buying stock in high-technology companies such as Facebook and Google due to them being complex and difficult to understand on top of their concomitant complications from being hard to confidently estimate their future value.
+He also stated that initial public offering's (IPO) of new stock issues are almost always bad investments.
+Buffett has advised investors to look for companies that will have good value in ten years.

 Bitcoin and cryptocurrencies

-In an interview with CNBC in January 2018, Buffett said that the recent craze over Bitcoin and other cryptocurrencies won't end well, adding that "when it happens or how or anything else, I don't know."
-But he said he would not take a short position on bitcoin futures.
+In an interview with CNBC in January 2018, Buffett said the recent craze over Bitcoin and other cryptocurrencies would not end well, adding that "when it happens or how or anything else, I don't know;" and later that year calling it, "rat poison squared."
+But he also said he would not take a short position on bitcoin futures.